 Established in 2003 through the generosity of Mr. Avrum Morrow for an outstanding undergraduate student, or group of students, who focus(es) their efforts on social responsibility.
 Awarded to (a) winning team(s), composed of students, of the McGill Dobson Cup Start-UP Competition or similar McGill Dobson Centre for Entrepreneurship initiatives.
 Awarded by the McGill Dobson Centre for Entrepreneurship at the Desautels Faculty of Management at McGill University.

-Food Convergence Innovation Prize
+Food Convergence Innovation Prize (To be confirmed)

 Convergent Innovation fosters lasting individual behaviour change and societal transformation for wellness and resilience for the individual, organisation and society.
 It is a human-centered, data-driven approach for instilling social and environmental objectives of agriculture, food product development, nutrition, and health into innovation pipelines and business models, while improving economic viability of efforts and organizations focused on social benefit.

 Established in 2016, this prize recognizes the partnership between the Faculty of Agricultural and Environmental Sciences (FAES) and the McGill Centre for the Convergence of Health and Economics (MCCHE), and presented by Enzyme .
 The Food Convergent Innovation Prize supports a venture, in the areas of agriculture, food and agribusiness, that clearly intertwines technological innovation, social innovation, and institutional innovation to simultaneously derive measurable economic and social benefit(s).